Secret Intelligence Branch

+In October 1941, while still at the Office of the Coordinator of Information (COI), William Donovan assigned David K. E. Bruce to head up a newly established unit called Special Activities/Bruce (SA/B).
+Another unit called Special Activities/Goodfellow (SA/G) would be led by Millard Preston Goodfellow.

+In June 1942, the COI was restructured into the newly established Office of Strategic Services (OSS).
+SA/B became the Secret Intelligence Branch, retaining Bruce as its director.
+SA/G became the Special Operations Branch (SO), with the staff being divided between Goodfellow and Lieutenant Colonel Ellery C. Huntington, Jr.

-The branch was established in 1942.
-Its first head was David K. E. Bruce.
-He was succeeded in 1943 by the business executive and international relations expert, Whitney Shepardson.
+Bruce was succeeded in 1943 by the business executive and international relations expert, Whitney Shepardson.

 With the post-war abolition of the OSS, in October 1945, the Secret Intelligence branch became part of the Strategic Services Unit of the Department of War.
-The unit was ultimately incorporated into the Central Intelligence Agency, created in 1947.
+The unit was ultimately incorporated into the Central Intelligence Group, which became the Central Intelligence Agency in 1947.